 Even companies with social intranets struggled to provide a single source of truth.
 These tools with a user-driven structure often serve to amplify misinformation and can create corporate echo chambers that reinforce fake news.

-What became clear is that companies attempting to present a unified front in their fight against fear and uncertainty need to provide their employees with a single trusted and transparent source of truth.
+What became clear is that companies that want to present a unified front in their fight against fear and uncertainty need to provide their employees with a single trusted and transparent source of truth.
 Unlike communication tools such as Slack and Microsoft Teams, the best intranet platforms provide an unambiguous channel.
 One to which employees can turn for trusted information.

-Such an intranet is more than a nice-to-have, but a necessary tool continuously focused on meeting the crucial leadership responsibility of building and maintaining trust, security, and engagement among employees — wherever they are.
+Such an intranet is more than a nice-to-have, but a necessary tool continuously focused on meeting the crucial leadership responsibility of building and maintaining trust, security, and engagement among employees — wherever they work.